 The development of this resource has been a combined initiative of the Australian Diabetes Society (ADS), the National Diabetes Services Scheme (NDSS) and Diabetes Australia (DA).
-The lead author, Dr Jennifer Conn, is a member of the ADS Council and is Chair of its Health Professional Education Committee.
+The lead author, A/Professor Jennifer Conn (Endocrinologist) and a former member of the ADS Council and Chair of its Health Professional Education Committee.
 Other major contributors have been Dr Christel Hendrieckx (clinical psychologist) and Dr Carol Silberberg (liaison psychiatrist).

-It is now available in electronic format through the ADS website at: [http://diabetessociety.com.au/download-request.asp].
-It can be downloaded free of charge for individual use.
-Please Note that you will be required to submit a request for download and obtain your password prior to receiving the download link.
+It is now available in electronic format through at: https://www.diabetessociety.com.au/wpcontent/uploads/2023/04/Consulting_Skills_16_2_16-PDF.pdf It can be downloaded free of charge for individual use.
+Please note that the content in the resource cannot be copied or reproduced without the prior consent of the Australian Diabetes Society.
 Hard copies of the resource are available from the ADS Secretariat.

 Conn JJ, Silberberg CL, Henrieckx C, Nankervis AJ, Cheung NW, Jenkins AJ, on behalf of the Australian Diabetes Society.
 Enhancing your consulting skills – supporting self-management and optimising mental health in people with type 1 diabetes.
 Canberra: National Diabetes Services Scheme; 2014